hdsr-mid/peilbesluit_to_wis/README.md

     - (3d): verify if 3d is success with step (3a)

 4. Point app to the correct input file
-   - (4a): open in 'windows verkenner' file ./peilbesluitmarges_copy/converter/constants.py
+   - (4a): open in 'Windows verkenner' file ./peilbesluitmarges_copy/converter/constants.py
    - (4b): update PEILMARGE_GIS_EXPORT_FILE_PATH to the file you want

 5. Run project:
    - (5a): activate the conda environment
      ```